Health and Safety Minute: Incident Reporting

 WHERE to report?

 Return the completed form to the Council staff member responsible for entry into Risk Console.
-It can either be delivered by hand to Lori Jacklin at the Council Center or emailed, as an attachment, to her at email@example.com
+It can either be delivered by hand to Peter Brown at the Council Center or emailed, as an attachment, to him at email@example.com.

 This reporting procedure does not supersede reporting requirements for specific programs, reporting required by law, BSA Youth Protection reporting requirements, or BSA reporting requirements to OSHA.